1. What kinds of special educational needs does the school make provision for?

 Parent and Carer involvement is vital in the education of each child.
 The school regularly involves parents in the educational process.
-There are 2 parents’ evening meetings per year where progress is shared and discussed with the parents and the class teacher.
+There is at least one parents’ evening meeting per year where progress is shared and discussed with the parents and the class teacher.
 An annual review of the EHCP takes place where progress and target setting are discussed.
 In addition, an annual curriculum report is sent to parents at the end of each academic year.

-There are further opportunities for parent/carer communication in coffee mornings, daily diaries, start and end of the school day and termly whole school newsletters.
-Parent/carer workshops offering information or training are available across the school year through the parents group.
+There are further opportunities for parent/carer communication in coffee mornings, Class Dojo, start and end of the school day and school newsletters.
+Parent/carer workshops offering information or training are available across the school year through and are organised by the Family Support Worker with support from the parents group.

 Behaviour is monitored closely within the school, and parents will receive written communication detailing any incidents that have occurred.
 Parents are encouraged to contact the class teacher to discuss this further if they wish.

 c) What is the school’s approach to teaching pupils with special educational needs?